Venice

 Another factor that makes Mestre more practical, in some ways, than staying in Venice: arriving with lots of luggage.
 Land-based public transport isn’t going to get you straight to your hotel in Venice, as there are no roads.
 That means you’ll be lugging your suitcases through cobbled streets and over tiny stepped bridges to get to your hotel.

-Cost isn’t the only factor to think about when deciding whether to stay in Mestre or Venice; the trade-off is that, staying at a distance from Venice itself, you’re not imbibing its magic for your whole trip – only during the day.
+Cost isn’t the only factor to think about when deciding whether to stay in Mestre or Venice; the trade-off is that staying at a distance from Venice itself, you’re not imbibing its magic for your whole trip – only during the day.
 You don’t get the exciting feeling that comes from waking up in a place as special as Venice.

 When you’re in Venice, you can walk everywhere and never have to think about getting public transport – unless you fancy a trip on its maze of waterways by vaporetto or gondola, of course.
 And when you’re having to get public transport into the centre of Venice, it’s difficult to get up early and enjoy the quiet of the city before all the tourists flood in.